Guyana: Public procurement

 Public procurement in Guyana is overseen by the Public Procurement Commission, appointed under the Public Procurement Commission Act 2003.
 Due to lengthy delay in identifying and agreeing commission members, the commission was not appointed until 2016.

-Military

-The Guyana Defence Force (GDF) is the military service of Guyana.

-Human rights

-Homosexual acts, as well as anal and oral sex, are illegal in Guyana.
-It is currently the only country in South America that prohibits such acts.
-Engaging in such acts can warrant life imprisonment, though the prohibition is not enforced.
-These laws can be difficult to alter, as Guyana's Constitution protects laws inherited from the British Empire from constitutional review.
-However, cross-dressing has been legal since 2018, when a ban was struck down by Guyana's court of last resort, the Caribbean Court of Justice.
-President David A. Granger (2015–2020) expressed support for these efforts.

 Administrative divisions

 Regions and Neighbourhood Councils

 Guyana is divided into 10 regions:

 The regions are divided into 27 neighbourhood councils.

-Natural regions.
+Natural regions

-Guyana is divided into four (4) natural regions.
+Guyana is divided into four natural regions.
 These are: